bkaddoura/production/docs/part_8/production_8_infra_and_org.md

 + Infrastructure is the set of fundamental facilities that support the development and maintenance of ML systems.
 + Four layers can, at least, be considered:

     - Storage and compute: data is collected and stored in the storage layer.
 Using the compute layer, we run the ML workloads (training, feature generation, etc.)
+Airflow.
+Baxter.
+Datafactory Azure.
+Luigi by Spotify.
+Everything moved in production should be automated and test.
     - Resource management:  schedule and orchestrate workloads.

+A little more commodotized.
+Are you going to using Docker Apps and send to cloud?
+Or use ML Kitchen?
+How will be deploy so we can monitor?
     - ML Platform: tools to aid the development of ML applications like model stores, feature stores, and monitoring tools.
     - Development environment: where code is written and experiments are run.